fastnsilver/jenky/README.md

 Enter the token value in the `Password` field.
 The `Username` field's value should be your GitHub account.
 All other field values are flexible.

-## // TODO
+## Further reading

 * Trying to run a "sibling" Docker process as described [here](http://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/#the-solution).
-* Determine the feasibility of executing a GitHub pipeline with `Jenkinsfile` when using the [Cloudbees Docker Pipeline Plugin](https://go.cloudbees.com/docs/cloudbees-documentation/cje-user-guide/index.html#docker-workflow-sect-inside).
+* Executing a GitHub pipeline with `Jenkinsfile` when using the [Cloudbees Docker Pipeline Plugin](https://go.cloudbees.com/docs/cloudbees-documentation/cje-user-guide/index.html#docker-workflow-sect-inside).

 ### Sample golang build pipeline